-- 1) Persons of eminence in the field of the aims of the ISAE are eligible for election by Council as Honorary Fellows (quoted from the Constitution). - 2) At the time of nomination, the candidate shall be alive and preferably still active in those fields specified as within the aims of the ISAE. - 3) Proposals for Honorary Fellows shall be submitted to the ISAE Secretary in writing with at least one paragraph indicating the reasons for eligibility as well as a short description of the candidate in question. - 4) Election to an Honorary Fellowship shall be by a majority vote in Council. - 5) A maximum of two Honorary Fellows can be elected each year. - 6) Newly elected Honorary Fellows may be invited to give a talk at an ISAE congress. - 7) Newly elected Honorary Fellows should be acknowledged and introduced in the first ISAE Newsletter following the AGM. - 8) Newly elected Honorary Fellows shall receive a certificate from the Society to acknowledge their contribution to applied ethology. - 9) A complete list of Honorary Fellows will be available on the ISAE website.
+- 1. Persons of eminence in the field of the aims of the ISAE are eligible for election by Council as Honorary Fellows (quoted from the Constitution). - 2.
+At the time of nomination, the candidate shall be alive and preferably still active in those fields specified as within the aims of the ISAE. - 3.
+Proposals for Honorary Fellows shall be submitted to the ISAE Secretary in writing with at least one paragraph indicating the reasons for eligibility as well as a short description of the candidate in question. - 4.
+Election to an Honorary Fellowship shall be by a majority vote in Council. - 5.
+A maximum of two Honorary Fellows can be elected each year. - 6.
+Newly elected Honorary Fellows may be invited to give a talk at an ISAE congress. - 7.
+Newly elected Honorary Fellows should be acknowledged and introduced in the first ISAE Newsletter following the AGM. - 8.
+Newly elected Honorary Fellows shall receive a certificate from the Society to acknowledge their contribution to applied ethology. - 9.
+A complete list of Honorary Fellows will be available on the ISAE website respective committees deem that there are eligible candidates.
+The award ceremony will be held at the annual conference.
+Only one award in each category may be given each year.
+Nominations will be collected by the Assistant Secretary who will assemble a committee for each award.